discoverydesign/filament-locksmith/README.md

 https://packagist.org/packages/discoverydesign/filament-locksmith

+## Features
+- Ability to copy password
+- Ability to automatically generate passwords.
+Default to 32 random character string.
+- User-friendly preset generator, creates 3 word combo passwords.
+E.g: `elephant-plant-photo`.
+- Automatically hash password when storing to database.
+Useful when a cast can't be used.
+- Block password field being editable, forcing a randomly generated password.

 ## How to use
 1. Install the package using `composer require discoverydesign/filament-locksmith`
 2. Import the package inside your Filament Form with `use DiscoveryDesign\FilamentLocksmith\Forms\Components\PasswordInput`.